PRACTICAL NURSING (PN) PROGRAM DESCRIPTION

 - HIGH SCHOOL/GED: The applicant must provide documentation of graduation from high school in the form of a valid high school diploma, transcript or other acceptable documentation issued by an authorized state education agency (e.g., General Education Development (GED) in Ohio.)
 INTERNATIONAL TRANSCRIPTS/DOCUMENTS NEED TO BE EVALUATED BY A THIRD-PARTY EVALUATOR FOR EQUIVALENCY.

-- ENTRANCE EXAM: The applicant must pass the HESI ENTRANCE EXAM WITH A COMPOSITE SCORE OF 70%.
-Entry Exams must be within a 2-year period from the date taken the test.
+- ENTRANCE EXAM: The applicant must pass the ATI TEAS Pre-entrance exam with a score of 48% or HESI Entrance Exam with a composite score of 70%.
+Entry Exams must be within a 2-year period from the date taken the test

 - COMPLETED BACKGROUND CHECKS —Both BCI and FBI (Using Code: 4723.09)